 Girona, located in Catalonia, Spain, sits between Barcelona and Costa Brava.
 It’s a gorgeous place to visit, with medieval walls, narrow winding city streets, and one of the best preserved Jewish Quarters in Europe.
-All you need is a day to see the best of Girona, making it a great destination on even the quickest itineraries through Spain.
-Here are 9 reasons why you should visit Girona, Spain.
+All you need is one day to see the best of Girona, making it a great destination on even the quickest itineraries through Spain.
+Here are 9 great things to do in Girona…9 reasons why you should visit Girona, Spain.

 The Jewish Quarter in Girona is one of the best preserved in the world.
 From 982 to 1492, Jews lived in Girona.
 The area where they lived, called El Call, is a maze of narrow, winding, cobblestoned lanes, still intact and very much like they were over 500 years ago.
 These narrow streets are a joy to explore.
 For those who want to learn more, visit the Jewish Museum in town.

 Getting Here: The Jewish Quarter is located in the heart of Girona, off of Carrer de la Força.